jbferet/prospect/paper/paper.md

 # Statement of need

 LOP are linked to their biophysical properties through absorption and scattering mechanisms.
-Physical models describe the interactions between these properties.
 PROSPECT takes advantage of specific absorption coefficients from chemical constituents such as leaf pigments, water and proteins, and uses a simplified representation of leaf structure through the generalised plate model [@allen1970] to simulate leaf directional-hemispherical reflectance and transmittance.
-LOP contribute significantly to vegetation reflectance acquired from Earth observation systems.
-The capacity to map and monitor leaf chemical properties is key to better understand ecosystems and agrosystems functions, as well as carbon, water and energy budgets.
-Models and methods giving access to these core leaf constituents based on leaf and canopy scale observations are important components in this perspective.
+The capacity to measure, map and monitor leaf chemical properties from leaf to canopy scale is key to better understand ecosystems and agrosystems functions, as well as carbon, water and energy budgets.
+Models and methods giving access to these core leaf constituents based on optical meaasurements are important components in this perspective.

 Techniques based on spectroscopy have developed in the past decades to provide a rapid, accurate and non-destructive estimation of leaf constituents.
-Physical modeling can be used to directly estimate leaf chemical content based on model inversion.
+Physical models aim at simulating LOP from leaf chemical content, but they can also be used to estimate leaf chemical content from LOP based on model inversion.
-It can also simulate LOP, in order to adjust statistical models or to identify spectral indices leading to accurate estimation of leaf chemistry based on parcimonious spectral information [@feret2011].

 The model PROSPECT is widely used in the remote sensing community, alone or combined with canopy reflectance models such as SAIL [@verhoef2007] and DART [@gastellu2015].
 Multiple versions have been released since the first version of PROSPECT [@jacquemoud1990], aiming at expanding its capacity to account for more chemical constituents.
 Successive versions introduced carotenoids [@feret2008],
-and anthocyanins [@feret2017], allowing simulating LOP corresponding to different leaf development stages, from juvenile to mature and senescent.
+and anthocyanins [@feret2017], allowing simulating LOP from juvenile to mature and senescent development stages.
 The latest version, PROSPECT-PRO, separates dry matter constituents into proteins and carbon based constituents.
-In parallel with the updated versions of the model, model inversion strategies were also developed to improve the estimation of leaf chemical constituents [@feret2019; @spafford2021].
+In parallel with the updated versions of the model, model inversion strategies are also developed to improve the estimation of leaf chemical constituents [@feret2019; @spafford2021].

 To ensure access to latest advances in terms of model version and inversion strategies,